-Cornell Teague joined the Alpine Group as a Vice President, after spending seven years as a Professional Staff Member on the House Appropriations Committee, including the last three with the Subcommittee on Defense, where he was the primary staff member responsible for the oversight of the Department of Defense’s operations accounts, an annual expenditure exceeding $240 billion across the Services.
-In that capacity, Cornell traveled to the Middle East, Afghanistan, the Horn of Africa, the Korean Peninsula, Ukraine, throughout the European continent, and several other places where the United States Military has an enduring presence, providing him with uncommon insight into the unique convergence between our Nation’s national security and fiscal policy objectives.
+Cornell Teague joined the Alpine Group as a Vice President, after spending seven years as a Professional Staff Member on the House Appropriations Committee, including the last three with the Subcommittee on Defense, where he was the primary staff member responsible for the Committee’s oversight of the Department of Defense’s operations accounts, an annual expenditure exceeding $240 billion across the Services.
+As a senior advisor, Cornell had uncommon insight into the unique convergence between our Nation’s national security and fiscal policy objectives.

 Before joining the Defense Subcommittee, Cornell worked for the House Appropriations Committee, Homeland Security Subcommittee, focusing primarily on cybersecurity and transportation security.
 He has also worked in The White House, serving President George W. Bush at the Homeland Security Council and USA Freedom Corps.